EmuDeck/emudeck.github.io/docs/how-to-install-emudeck/linux/index.md

 ### ChimeraOS

 No additional prerequisites need to be installed.
-For ChimeraOS tweaks to ensure EmuDeck works properly, see [ChimeraOS](#chimeraos).
+For ChimeraOS tweaks to ensure EmuDeck works properly, see [ChimeraOS Tweaks](#chimeraos-tweaks).

 ### Debian based (Includes Ubuntu, Pop!_OS, Mint, etc.)